vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 #### General

 * API: `Window.getUserAgent` has been added to return the Interface's user agent. (#520)
-* App: The Inventory v2.0.2 has been merged as an unpublished script, to be deployed in the More app. (#521)
+* App: The Inventory app v2.0.2 has been merged as an unpublished script, to be deployed in the More app. (#521)
 * Brand: Updated strings, comments, and folders (especially on OSX) to Vircadia. (#524)
 * UI: Fix bug where Snap app shows in screenshots occasionally. (#538)
 * App: Fix bug where the avatar does not show when a recording is reloaded. (#539)